being3iimed/ICP-Iterative-Closest-Point-Algorithm/README.md

 ## How to Use
 1. **Clone this repository** to your local machine.
 2. Install the necessary dependencies (such as `numpy`, `scipy`, `matplotlib`, and `ipympl`).
-3. Open the notebook (`ICP_Algorithm.ipynb`) and run the cells to load point clouds and apply the ICP algorithm.
+3. Open the notebook (`SVD_based_ICP.ipynb`) and run the cells to load point clouds and apply the ICP algorithm.

 ---